msfrt/PiLogger/README.md

 ## CAN Hat setup

-To setup the [PiCAN2 Duo](https://copperhilltech.com/pican2-duo-can-bus-board-for-raspberry-pi/) CAN hat on Ubuntu Server, you can follow the instructions on [CopperHill's website](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/) with the one exception that instead of adding the overlays in `/boot/config.txt` you should pop the SD card out, load it into another computer, and edit the `usercfg.txt` file instead.
+To setup the [PiCAN2 Duo](https://copperhilltech.com/pican2-duo-can-bus-board-for-raspberry-pi/) CAN hat on Ubuntu Server, you can follow the instructions on [CopperHill's website](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/) with the one exception that instead of adding the overlays in `/boot/config.txt` you should pop the SD card out, load it into another computer, and edit the `config.txt` file instead.

-# SocketCAN
+## SocketCAN

-## Installing
+### Installing

 ```bash
 sudo apt-get install can-utils
 ```

-## Useful commands
+### Useful commands

 #### Bring up a virtual CAN interface